Economic Development & Housing – Addressing Infrastructure Issues for a Bright Future

 Carolyn Puterbough

-,Economic & Business Advisor, OMAFRA
+,Economic & Business Advisor, Ontario Ministry of Agriculture, Food and Agribusiness

-Karen Fischer, Economic & Business Advisor, OMAFRA
+Karen Fischer, Economic & Business Advisor, Ontario Ministry of Agriculture, Food and Agribusiness

 This session will explore how to build a foundation for prosperity and resiliency in rural municipalities using community economic development approaches.
 Presenters will look at what community economic development is and why it’s vital for your community.
 The role of communication, education, and empowerment in nurturing a welcoming and inclusive environment will be explored.
 The presenters will share practical tools and tactics as well as local examples will be shared along with free resources to support economic development in your community.
 Join the conversation and discover how communities can shape a more prosperous, resilient, and inclusive future.